-DETROIT, MICHIGAN -- I am not writing this as a compaint, but a warning to future travelers to the Detroit, MI area.
-This past weekend I stayed at the CorkTown Inn, on Trumbull.
+DETROIT, MICHIGAN -- I am not writing this as a complaint, but a warning to future travelers to the Detroit, MI area.
+This past weekend I stayed at the Corktown Inn, on Trumbull.
 First off, this hotel is located in downtown Detroit, and not the good part.
-The gated parking lot with barbed wire is indicitive of that, and of not that then the bullet-proof glass the staff at the front desk are situated behind is.
+The gated parking lot with barbed wire is indicative of that, and of not that then the bullet-proof glass the staff at the front desk are situated behind is.

 The hotel is definitely not a family friendly hotel.
 As you walk to the elevator, you pass a wall of vending machines.
 The first vending machine sells toiletries and some microwaveable meals (there are no microwaves in the room, so that seemed kind of pointless).
 The next vending machine sold single cigarettes, women's lingerie, condoms, candles and different oils.
 All of that easily accessible to anyone, including children with a few bucks on them.
 The 3rd and 4th vending machines sold typical items, soda and food.

 When I got on the elevator, I instantly feared for my life, as the elevator was making some weird noises and it almost sounded like the cable was going to snap before it reached my floor.
 Once I got there, and walked to my room, I passed a bunch of rooms and every 3rd or 4th room the smell of marijuana was very apparent.
 I finally got to my room, which was extremely small.
 With the dresser, 2 nightstands and table in the room, there was very little space left to move around.